onepanelio/docs/docs/CVAT/create_annotation_model.md

 - Note that num_clones is 4 because there are 4 GPUs available.

-## Choose a Model to Train
+## Choosing the best base model

-You can train any of the models that we support.
+You can use any of the models that we support to train your custom pre-annotation models.
 Here, we provide a brief explanation on how to choose one model over another based on your needs.
-Some models are faster than other, whereas some are more accurate than others.
+Some models are faster than others, whereas some are more accurate than others.
 We hope this information will help you choose the right model for your task.

 * Note that we don't support Yolo and MaskRCNN models yet.